Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

 }
 ```

-Although abstract classes are great for sharing code in this way, they are restricted by the fact that classes in Kotlin
+Although abstract classes are great for sharing code in this way, they are restricted because classes in Kotlin
 only support single inheritance.
 If you need to inherit from multiple sources, consider using interfaces.

-For more information about abstract classes, see [Abstract classes](classes.md#abstract-classes).
+For more information, see [Abstract classes](classes.md#abstract-classes).

 ## Interfaces